Translate Spanish video to Dutch online | AI subtitles

 Can YouTube automatically translate Spanish videos into Dutch?

 YouTube offers basic auto-translation, but it often lacks accuracy, proper timing, and downloadable subtitle files.
-Dedicated video translation tools give you better control and more consistent results
+Dedicated video translation tools offer better control and more consistent results.

 What types of videos work best for Spanish to Dutch translation?